http://www.fpnotebook.com/

 - CT Neck with contrast

-- Abscess shows low attenuation
+- Abscess appears with low attenuation

 - Shows contiguous spread of infection to deep neck tissue